Nationals vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .556 with two doubles, three home runs, five walks and six RBI.
+- Soto hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .400 with three doubles, three home runs, 13 walks and seven RBI.

 Soto Recent Games